-In this checkmate pattern the enemy king can’t escape from check because it’s trapped along a rank, file or diagonal (corridor).
+In this checkmate pattern, the enemy king can’t escape from the check because it’s trapped along a rank, file or diagonal (corridor).
 This type of checkmate is sometimes referred to as the Back Rank Mate but it’s not quite the same thing.

 This demonstrates the checkmate pattern on a rank.

 Rd8# is known as a Back Rank Checkmate.
 In this case, the 8th rank represents the “corridor”.

 The second example illustrates a checkmate pattern executed on a file: